SriCharan28/Functional-Verification-of-Loadable-Up-Down-Mod-12-Counter/README.md

 This repository contains the implementation of the design of loadable mod-12 counter in Verilog and layered testbench in SystemVerilog and UVM to verify the design by integrating functional coverage and assertions using Siemens Questasim.

 The SV folder contains 2 files :-
-1) "counter.sv" - this file contains the following programs that integrates functional coverage and assertions.
+1) "counter.sv" - this file contains the following design, interface, package, layered testbench and assertion programs that integrates functional coverage and assertions.
     1) design module of loadable mod-12 counter.
     2) interface of loadable mod-12 counter.
     3) transaction class of loadable mod-12 counter.